-As a peer mentor you will be a positive role model for people trying to tackle their problems and will be able to show them that change is possible.
+As a peer mentor you will be a role model and friendly guide.
+You will show people that change is possible.

-Talk to people one-to-one about their concerns and needs
+- Talk to people one-to-one about their needs and any concerns

 - Lead social groups like breakfast clubs, theatre groups and sports clubs